jitinnair1/hello-again-phasefield/README.md

 make
 ```

-Once the project is built, you will find the excutables under the `bin` folder of your copy of the code.
+Once the project is built, you will find the excutables under the `bin` folder.
 To run the executable use `./` followed by the name of the executable like:

 ```bash
 ./diffusion_eqn_explicit